 Since the public transportation on the island is lacking (there is a bus, however, the timing is infrequent), it is highly recommended that you drive a car onto the island to be able to enjoy all the natural and artistic surroundings it has to offer.

 Vashon is a remote island with variable weather throughout the year.
 It's important to pack for all conditions and be prepared for whatever adventures you are getting into.
 Since it can end up raining, I recommend bringing a good pair of hiking boots, a rain jacket, rain pants, and a comfortable backpack for any outdoor activities.

 If you are going to drink coffee or tea at the local shops, you may get a discount if you bring your own reusable mug as well.

 I hope you enjoy your trip to Vashon Island as much as I always do!
 Have you been to Vashon yet?
 Comment your favorite part of the island below!

 Seattle is also just a short ferry ride from Vashon.
-For things to do in Seattle, read our "Explore Seattle Like a Local" article.
+For things to do in Seattle, read our "Best things to do in Seattle" article.

 Or find other destinations in the world here!